gares/iris/ProofMode.md

         (H $! t1 ... tn with "spat1 .. spatn")

-Here, `H` can be both a hypothesis, as well as a Coq lemma whose conclusion is of the shape `P ⊢ Q`.
+Here, `H` can be either a hypothesis or a Coq lemma whose conclusion is of the shape `P ⊢ Q`.
 In the above, `t1 ... tn` are arbitrary Coq terms used for instantiation of universal quantifiers, and `spat1 .. spatn` are specialization patterns to eliminate implications and wands.

-Proof mode terms can be written down using the following short hands too:
+Proof mode terms can be written down using the following shorthand syntaxes, too:

         (H with "spat1 .. spatn")
         (H $! t1 ... tn)